envoyproxy/nighthawk/README.md

 --open-loop
 Enable open loop mode.
-When enabled, the benchmark client will not provide backpressurewhen resource limits are hit.
+When enabled, the benchmark client will not provide backpressure when resource limits are hit.

 --trace <uri format>
 Trace uri.
 Example: zipkin://localhost:9411/api/v1/spans.
 Default is